hengtseChou/ArchSetup/README.md

 <h1 align="center">✨ Arch Setup Script ✨</h1>

-This setup aims to provide a consistent style across different DE/WM.
+The key feature of this setup is to provide a consistent style and experience across multiple DE/WM.

 ```
 git clone https://github.com/hengtseChou/ArchSetup